MerosCrypto/Meros/docs/Protocol/Lattice.md

 The sender's Account's balance, when combined with the amount from the Send, must be lower than the max value of an uint64.

 Once the Receive has been confirmed, the Send's amount is added to the sender's Account's balance.

+`Receive` has a message length of 136 bytes; the 32 byte sender, the four byte nonce, the 32 byte input, the four byte mintNonce, and the 64 byte Ed25519 signature.

 ### Data